Browse by Era

 Prophet Joseph (Yusuf ibn Yaqub)

-Known as Yusuf in Arabic, Joseph is one of the most beloved prophets in Islam, whose complete story is narrated in Surah Yusuf.
-His life exemplifies patience, forgiveness, and trust in Allah through trials of jealousy, slavery, false accusation, imprisonment, and ultimate triumph as a ruler in Egypt.
+Known as Yusuf in Arabic, Joseph is one of the most beloved prophets in Islam, his story narrated fully in Surah Yusuf.
+His life exemplifies patience, forgiveness, and trust in Allah through trials of jealousy, slavery, false accusation, imprisonment, and ultimate triumph in Egypt.

 Prophet Lot (Lut ibn Haran)